qianglise/openfoam/content/numerics.rst

 Then we split the volume integrals across the volume faces/surfaces, note that

- - each volume is assumed to be a convex polyhedron
+ - Each volume is assumed to be a convex polyhedron
- - the face values are approximated at the face centres with a 2nd order accurary
+ - The value at each face centroid is approximated given the values at the centroids of the two cells sharing the face
+ - To transform the quantity from the cell centre to the face centre, an interpolation scheme is required

 .. math::
       \int_V \frac{\partial \rho \phi }{\partial t}  \mathrm{d} V